Eventual-Inc/Daft/docs/source/learn/user_guides/expressions.rst

 If Else Pattern
 ^^^^^^^^^^^^^^^

-The ``.if_else`` method is a useful expression to have up your sleeve for choosing values between two other expressions based on a logical expression:
+The :meth:`.if_else() <daft.expressions.Expression.if_else>` method is a useful expression to have up your sleeve for choosing values between two other expressions based on a logical expression:

 .. code:: python